MadeleineWalder/pp5api/README.md

 ![sign up on mobile](/docs/screenshots/signupmobile.jpg)

-The Sign-up form requires the user to fill out all fields except the optional email field:
+The Sign-up form requires the user to fill out all fields:

 ![username required](/docs/screenshots/unrequired.jpg)